unaimayo/tf/jpetstore/azure/README.md

-## ibm infrastructure
+## azure infrastructure

-Created 6/5/18 by ucdpadmin. for ibm
+Created 5/5/21 by ucdpadmin for cloud azure_mapfre. for azure

 ## Design Decisions